 - A. Conference Attendance...funds for all expenses including travel.
 Specific conferences/institutes must be identified.
 Each conference must have been approved for attendance by the Deputy Superintendent and the Board.
 Delegates may attend local and other approved conferences with costs reimbursed by the program.
 When purchasing conference attendance registration, the SPSA must specifically describe and address the need for this item.
-Schools will be asked to submit the SPSA page, conference flyer, quote/invoice, and travel form 10.12.1 when submitting a shopping cart and/or P-Card/Imprest reconciliation for conference registration prior to approval. - Staff Conference Attendance...must be an integral part of the professional development activities at the school.
-This expenditure line pays for conference registration within the Los Angeles area or travel accommodations and registration for Title I allowable conferences outside of the Los Angeles area. - 2.
-Parent Conference Attendance...
-Conferences must be an integral part of the parent involvement activities identified in the SPSA. - B. Curricular Trips...budget using the costs shown on the work sheet.
+Schools will be asked to submit the SPSA page, conference flyer, quote/invoice, and travel form 10.12.1 when submitting a shopping cart and/or P-Card/Imprest reconciliation for conference registration prior to approval. - 1.
+Staff Conference Attendance...must be an integral part of the professional development activities at the school.
+This expenditure line pays for conference registration within the Los Angeles area or travel accommodations and registration for Title I allowable conferences outside of the Los Angeles area.

+- 2. Parent Conference Attendance...
+Conferences must be an integral part of the parent and family engagement activities identified in the SPSA.
+Please see BUL- 6748.1, Parent Conference Attendance. - B. Curricular Trips...budget using the costs shown on the work sheet.
 List specific planned destinations and/or the academic purpose of the trip in the SPSA page.
 The number of destinations should match the number of trips purchased.
 Schools may choose to list a few destinations with the same academic purpose if the trip is dependent on the reservation availability (i.e., Aquarium of the Pacific, Santa Monica Pier Aquarium, Cabrillo Beach Marine Museum, Roundhouse Marine Studies Lab).
-Curricular trips are to support the core instructional program; therefore, they cannot be budgeted for elective classes or physical education.
+Curricular trips are to support the core instructional program; therefore, they cannot be budgeted for elective classes or Physical Education.